 - 11.2 Information, computing and technology.
-This paragraph applies to all computer and telecommunications networks, facilities, resources and services used or provided by BU, including telephone, wireless and Internet services.
+As authorised users, all students have access to BU computers and telecommunications networks, facilities, resources and services used or provided by BU, including telephone, wireless and Internet services.
 We call these our IT resources.
 Unless other specific rules apply, when using BU's IT resources you must follow BU's Information Security Policy scheme.
-This means, in particular, you must comply with the: - Rest of paragraph 11.2

-- Acceptable Use Policy (www.bournemouth.ac.uk/ important-information, under IT) - · Associated IT policies, rules and procedures.
+This means you must comply with the: - Rest of paragraph 11.2 - Acceptable Use Policy (www.bournemouth.ac.uk/ important-information, under IT) - · Associated BU IT policies, rules and procedures.